-It is essential to know the significant differences between constants and variables before we learn about equations.
+It is essential to know the significant difference between constants and variables before we learn about equations.
 These terms are used majorly in algebra.
-Hence it very necessary for us to differentiate between these two.
+Hence it is essential for us to differentiate between these two.

 Definition of Constant and Variables

 Constant: A constant can be defined as a fixed value, which is used in algebraic expressions and equations.
 A constant does not change over time and has a fixed value.
 For example, the size of a shoe or cloth or any apparel will not change at any point.

 In an algebraic equation, x+y = 8, 8 is a constant value, and it cannot be changed.

 Variables: Variables are terms which can change or vary over time.
 Its value does not remain constant, unlike constants.
 For example, the height and weight of a person do not always remain constant, and hence they are variables.

 In an algebraic equation, x+y = 8, x and y are the variables whose values can be changed.

 Let us figure out the other key differences between constants and variables.